 Now might seem like a crazy time to have a premium travel credit card but the Chase Sapphire Reserve® can be worth it.
 One reason why is that Chase Ultimate Rewards are some of the most valuable credit card points this year.
 Chase is also making it easy to earn bonus Ultimate Rewards and redeem your points and travel benefits for lifestyle purchases.

-Plus, your points are worth 50% more when redeemed as a statement credit for grocery stores, gas stations, eligible charity donations, and home improvement store purchases.
+Plus, your points are worth 50% more when redeemed as a statement credit for purchases on select, rotating categories.
 This is possible with the Chase Pay Yourself Back feature and is available through April 30, 2021.

 The Sapphire Reserve offers these ongoing benefits: